FREDERICO23/Docling-OCR/README.md

 ## Acknowledgments

-- Built on the amazing work of the SmolDocling team
+- Built on the amazing work of the SmolDocling team for the [SmolDocling-256M-preview model.](https://huggingface.co/ds4sd/SmolDocling-256M-preview)
 - Inspired by the growing field of document AI
 - Thanks to the HuggingFace team for making transformers accessible